 Before you strongly consider steroid injections or surgery for you trigger thumb we strongly urge you to give conservative methods a try, especially if you have a more mild case.
 There are many trigger thumb remedies that can be performed at home or with the assistance of a physical therapist.
 If you’re someone looking for treatment options without surgery these will be your best options.
 Also, If you are in the beginning stages of trigger thumb or your condition is not debilitating start with some of these at home treatment options for your trigger thumb:

 Trigger thumb exercises are a great way to work to get your digits back to optimal functioning.
 Exercises will help to work out and stretch your tendons in order to relieve your pain.
 What’s also great about trigger thumb exercises is that they prevent future problems.
 It doesn’t matter what state of trigger thumb you have, exercises are always helpful.
 If you are worried you may be more susceptible to getting trigger thumb in the future use exercises as a preventable measure.
-Exercises work well in post surgical situations as they speed up the recovery process.
-Here are a few of our favorite exercises for trigger thumb treatment:
+Exercises work well in post-surgical situations as they speed up the recovery process.

-Finger lift exercise: Lay your hand palm-down on a flat surface and then lift each finger one by one (focusing on even strength) with special emphasis on the injured digit.
-You shoul raise each finger slowly and deliberately then hold the finger/thumb in the lifted position for a second or two before resting it.
+Lay your hand palm-down on a flat surface and then lift each finger one by one (focusing on even strength) with special emphasis on the injured digit.
+You should raise each finger slowly and deliberately then hold the finger/thumb in the lifted position for a second or two before resting it.

-To read more on trigger thumb exercises to try as at home remedies click here.
+To read more on trigger thumb exercises to try as at home remedies click.

 Splinting or bracing to cure trigger thumb has become an extremely popular treatment option for a variety of reasons.
 First of all, if you have the right splint and suffer from severe trigger thumb you can completely stop the pain when you have a bad episode.
 On the other hand, softer trigger thumb braces may help for those with less severe cases or when minimal support is needed.
 For instance, some people prefer the soft braces while typing at work.
 The variety of options for splints allow a person to find relief in almost all situations.
 Rigid braces may even support and immobilize your trigger thumb enough to completely rid yourself of the condition.
 Below we have gone into detail on a few potential brace options and when is best to use them:

 This rigid brace is one of the most highly recommended forms of trigger thumb treatment.
-This brace is completely universal in size and adjustable, making it useable on any of your fingers.
+This brace is completely universal in size and adjustable, making it usable on any of your fingers.
 The splint helps to immobilize your thumb to prevent it from locking.
-This at home treatment solution will help stop your inflammation and get you on the fast track to recovery.
+This at-home treatment solution will help stop your inflammation and get you on the fast track to recovery.
 Because this brace is more of a direct treatment option, it’s best to wear when you don’t need to use your thumb as much.
 For example, while sleeping or lounging around the house.
-Read more on the rigid trigger thumb splint here.
+Read more on the rigid trigger thumb splint.

 There are more treatment splints and braces above that BraceAbility offers to help cure your trigger thumb!